cgwire/kitsu/README.md

 # Kitsu, CG Production Manager

-Kitsu is a web tool to improve validation tracking in CG productions.
-By offering a clean UI and shared database, efficient communication with shareholders of production, such as CG artists, production managers, TDs, supervisors, and clients is enabled.
+Kitsu is a web application to track the progress of your productions.
+It improves the communication between all stakeholders of the production.
+Which leads to better pictures and faster deliveries.

 [![Build
 badge](https://travis-ci.org/cgwire/kitsu.svg?branch=master)](https://travis-ci.org/cgwire/kitsu)